tmokenc/IPK2024-Projekt1/README.md

 + **Clean Up**: Performs necessary cleanup of initialized data before program termination.

+#### Additional Commands
+In addition to the set of commands specified in the project specification, this project implements 2 additional commands to enhance the chatting experience:
+- **exit**: Similar to sending a SIGINT signal by pressing ctrl-c, but provides a clearer indication to the user.
+- **clear**: Clears the terminal screen for improved readability.

 ## Decision Making <a id="decision-making"></a>
 During the development process, several key decisions were made to guide the implementation of the program.